4th of July 2020 Fireworks in St. Augustine – Postponed

-From 6 pm to 12 am, the City of St. Augustine provides free shuttle service and parking on a first-come-first-serve basis..
-Old Town Trolley Tours and Ripley’s Red Train Tours are providing a dozen buses for the shuttle.
-Riders of the free shuttle are dropped off on the east side of the Bridge of Lions; when riders are ready to head back to their car, they can be picked up at the same location.
+From 6 pm to 12 am, the City of St. Augustine provides free shuttle service and parking on a first-come-first-serve basis.
+The City is partnering with Old Town Trolley Tours and Ripley’s Red Train Tours by providing the shuttle service.
+Riders of the free shuttle are dropped off on the east side of the Bridge of Lions.
+When riders are ready to head back to their car, they can be picked up at the same location.

 Use the shuttle and park for free at the following locations:

 - Anastasia Baptist Church: 1650 A1A S, St. Augustine, FL 32080